nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To refresh the service description, follow these steps.

-1. Navigate to **Clients** tab, click the name of the client containing service you wish to refresh and click the **Services** tab.
+1. Navigate to **CLIENTS** tab, click the name of the client containing service you wish to refresh and click the **SERVICES** tab.

 2. Click the arrow symbol in front of the WSDL or REST to be refreshed and click the **Refresh** button.

 3. If the new service description contains changes compared to the current service description in the security server, a warning is displayed.
-To proceed with the refresh, click **Continue**.
+To proceed with the refresh, click **CONTINUE**.

 When the service description is refreshed, the existing services' settings are not overwritten.